Doc Hendley, a top 10 CNN Hero in 2009, has expanded his Wine to Water initiative

 At least one in six people worldwide doesn’t have access to clean water, and this contributes to about 1.5 million preventable deaths each year, according to the United Nations.

 Wine-tasting events are one way Hendley and his group raise the funds that enable them to distribute water filters and help install wells in communities around the world.
-And next month, bartenders from 16 countries will be donating their tips to the cause.
+And in April, bartenders from 16 countries donated their tips to the cause.

 CNN: What should people know about the water crisis?